rekola/radix-cpp/README.md

 ### Deletion

-Deletion is not yet implemented.
+Deletion works by using tombstones.

 ### Iteration